vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 ```
 <!-- /* cSpell:enable */ -->

 The AKODeploymentConfig with sample values in place is as follows.
-You should add the respective avi label `workload-l7-enabled=true` while deploying shared services cluster to enforce this network configuration.
+You should add the respective NSXALB label `workload-l7-enabled=true` while deploying shared services cluster to enforce this network configuration.

 * cloud: ​`sfo01w01vc01​`
 * service engine group: `sfo01w01segroup01`